leonhartX/gas-github/README.md

 ###2.3.1.Create Repository/Branch
 In `Repo` and `Branch` dropdown list, there is an option to Create new Repo and Branch.

-New Repo will created with init, mean's a default README.md.
+New Repo will be created with init, mean's a default README.md.

 ###2.3.2.Pull and Push
-The **PULL/PUSH** is not actually same as Github's **PULL/PUSH**, because GAS project does not have any git info, so what can do is limited.
+The **PULL/PUSH** is not actually the same as Github's **PULL/PUSH**, because GAS project does not have any git info, so what we can do is limited.

 The differences are: